riasatislam/riasatislam.github.io/content/blog/common-questions-about-phd-applications-in-ai-nlp-guidance-for-students-from-south-asia-and-beyond/index.md

 Look for professors with active research in areas like:

-- **Low-resource NLP**
+- **Low resource NLP**
   - Example: QCRI (Qatar), University of Copenhagen NLP
-- **Multimodal Learning** (vision + language + audio)
+- **Multimodal Learning** (vision, language, audio)
-  - Example: groups working on VLMs (Vision-Language Models)
+  - Example: research groups working on vision-language models
-- **Arabic NLP / Islamic Digital Humanities**
+- **Arabic NLP and Islamic Digital Humanities**
   - Many researchers in the Gulf region
-- **Speech & Language for Underrepresented Languages**
+- **Speech and Language for Underrepresented Languages**
   - University of Sheffield Speech Group, INRIA, CMU LTI

-Browse their websites, check their publications, and see what they have published *recently*.
+Browse their websites, check their publications, and see what they have published recently.

 Useful aggregator:
 👉 https://huggingface.co/papers/trending

 ---

-### **Q: How do I identify a “research gap” when everything seems to be done already?**
+### **Q: How do I identify a research gap when everything seems to be done already?**

 This is the most common issue.
-Here's a simple, reproducible method:
+Here is a simple, reproducible method:

-#### **1. Read recent papers from top-tier venues**
+#### **1. Read recent papers from top tier venues**
 - ACL
 - EMNLP
 - NeurIPS
 - ICLR
 - ICML
-- CVPR (for VLMs)
+- CVPR (for multimodal work)
-- Interspeech (for speech-related NLP)
+- Interspeech (for speech related NLP)

-#### **2. Study the “Limitations” and “Future Work” parts**
+#### **2. Study the Limitations and Future Work parts**
-Authors will often explicitly state gaps such as:
+Authors often highlight gaps such as:
 - lack of cultural diversity
-- failure cases for certain languages
+- failure cases in certain languages
-- need for better evaluation
+- need for stronger evaluation
 - missing datasets outside Western contexts

-#### **3. Follow high-level strategic documents**
+#### **3. Follow high level strategic reports**
 One of the best annual summaries:
-👉 **State of AI Report (latest edition):** https://www.stateof.ai/
+👉 **State of AI Report:** https://www.stateof.ai/

 It highlights:
 - emerging trends
 - underexplored problems
-- shifts in research directions
+- changes in research direction

-#### **4. Ask yourself: “Who is still underserved?”**
+#### **4. Ask yourself: who is still underserved?**
-This almost always reveals meaningful gaps:
+This often reveals meaningful gaps:
-- low-resource languages
+- low resource languages
 - minority dialects
-- culturally-aware multimodal understanding
+- culturally aware multimodal understanding
 - safe and verified content generation

-You don’t need to reinvent the field — just push it forward thoughtfully.
+You do not need to reinvent the field.
+You just need to move it forward in a thoughtful way.

 ---

 ### **Q: Can I work on AI topics that benefit the Muslim world?**

-Yes — many students have this aspiration.
-Consider research directions that balance **technical depth** with **Islamic authenticity**, such as:
+Yes, many students have this aspiration.
+Consider research directions that balance technical depth with Islamic authenticity, such as:

-- improving search and retrieval across Qur’an, Hadith, Seerah
+- improving search and retrieval across Qur’an, Hadith, and Seerah
 - linking classical texts into structured knowledge graphs
 - assisting scholars with annotation and comparison tools
 - exploring AI for Islamic knowledge systems